aabadie/riot-course-exercises/getting-started/first-app/README.md

 3. Run the application on hardware.
   <br><br>_**Important note:**_ if you use a node on IoT-LAB, you need to also
-  pass the `IOTLAB_NODE` variable with the correct node assigned to it.
+  pass to the `make` command the `IOTLAB_NODE` variable with the correct node assigned to it.
   __Example:__ `IOTLAB_NODE=st-lrwan1-10.iot-lab.info`.

   - Use **term** target to open a serial terminal on the board: